CityOfNewYork/patterns-cli/readme.md

 What just happened?

 1. The Accordion view **slm** file was compiled to html.
 1. The command triggered the [Pa11y CI](https://github.com/pa11y/pa11y-ci) to lint the HTML output for accessibility issues.
-Linting for accessibility issues is a helpful perk of the **@pttrn** cli.
+Linting for accessibility issues is a helpful perk of the CLI.
 No issues here!

 Open up **./dist/accordion.html** to see the compiled accordion view.